game-of-loans/source_code/README.md

 # source_code

-Java code for an app that displays the statistics for certain types of laons (federal subsidized, unsubsidized, and private).
+Java code for an app that displays the statistics for certain types of loans (federal subsidized, unsubsidized, and private).
 Using the U.S. Bureau of Labor Statistics API, a user can calculate the average starting salary for their occupation in a certain location.
 Using the same location, a general cost of living is calculated with several other miscellaneous expenses, and with all this information, the user will be able to deterimng if the loan they are